 Find companies with employees that have a salary equal to 60000 and find companies with female employees.
-In the sample XML fragments of the XML data indexing overview topic (see the Related concepts section), both Company1 and Company2 would qualify.
+In the sample XML fragments of the XML data indexing overview topic, both Company1 and Company2 would qualify.

 '''

-XOUERY for $i in
+XQUERY for $i in

 db2-fn:xmlcolumn('COMPANY.COMPANYDOCS')/company[emp/@salary=60000 and

 emp/@gender='Female']

 return $i

 '''